Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 They took pride in being European; they are not like the Americans.
 Here in Europe, we always vote for the good guys, except for the "marginal" far-right minority that "we", *intellectual* Europeans can't understand.
 Right?

-[It turns out that amoung the young](https://x.com/hermanntertsch/status/1886388227747049825), the "fascist", "sexist", "marginal", "ignorant liars", "anti-intellectual" "climate change deniers", "extremist" *far-right* makes up more than 27% of the young as per vote intention.
-And among the young, all of the left makes up roughly 20% of vote intention.
+[It turns out that among the young](https://x.com/hermanntertsch/status/1886388227747049825), the "fascist", "sexist", "marginal", "ignorant liars", "anti-intellectual" "climate change deniers", "extremist" *far-right* makes up more than 27% of the young as per vote intention.
+Whereas, among the young, all of the left makes up roughly 20% of vote intention.
 The left, grows with age.

 > I attended a talk at the civic centre.
 I thought it would be nice to try something different and see what the place offers.
 An astrophysicist gave a talk about the anthropic principle, or at least that's what it was supposed to be.
 What a charlatan--he didn't technically say anything that was completely made up like other people might do, but it was a very basic talk in which he ended up waving his hands as he talked about...
 "Quantum" immortality!
 Everyone in the room was very old, so for a moment I thought that was an interesting way to give all the people in the room some peace about their ever closer death in an ever more atheist population.

 > One of the men in the room was very annoyed at this charlatan's quantum immortality, and as the talk yielded itself for discussion he interrupted -- and he called it bullshit, in Catalan.

-> I was actually having fun looking at the two old men grow increasingly upset at each other, with the charlatan trying to control the situation and the other man list his complaints, "you won't trick me!" the two men that sat in front of me, I suspected might have been physicists, as they sighed at every "quantum" nonsense and chuckled at the charlatan's statements that showed his lack of experience with physics
+> I was actually having fun looking at the two old men grow increasingly upset at each other, with the charlatan trying to control the situation and the other man list his complaints, "you won't trick me!".
+The two men that sat in front of me, I suspected might have been physicists, as they sighed at every "quantum" nonsense and chuckled at the charlatan's statements that showed his lack of experience with physics

 > During the charlatan's talk, there was also a woman, probably in her 70s or 80s too, I believe of biomedical or biochemical background, that made some interesting and well informed remarks only time remembers.
 She seemed to still bear excitement about science, even in her old age, and that was filling.